enRose/enRose.github.io/c-sharp/dictionary-pattern/dictionary-pattern.md

 }
 ```

 Let's apply Dictionary Pattern.
-I only demostrate get, but the same principle goes for put and post.
+I only demostrate GET, but the same principle goes for PUT and POST.

 ```C#
 namespace Barin.API.DictionaryPattern